cruizen/tpch-hdinsight/README.md

     `PARTS` is a number of task to use for datagen (parrellelization), `LOCATION` is the directory where the data will be stored on HDFS, `TPCHBIN` is where the resources are uploaded on step 2.
 You can specify specific settings in settings.hql file.
+    When ADLS is used as the storage instead of Azure blob storage, replace wasb in the URL for fs.defaultFS with abfs since ADLS uses the abfs:// storage scheme.

 4. Now you can create tables on the generated data.
     ```shell